5ecompendium/bestiary/_creatures/hulking-crab.md

 ***Amphibious.*** The crab can breathe air and water.

-***Shell Camouflage.*** While the crab remains motionless with it's eyestalks and pincers tucked close to it's body, it resembles a natural formation or a pile of detritus.
+***Shell Camouflage.*** While the crab remains motionless with its eyestalks and pincers tucked close to it's body, it resembles a natural formation or a pile of detritus.
 A creature within 30 feet of it can discren its true nature with a successful DC 15 intelligence (Nature) check.

 ### Actions